System notebook

 The remaining route families still matter, but they need calmer treatment once the high-volume public confusion is made explicit.

-Refugee resettlement and relocation 2025
+Refugee resettlement and relocation Year ending March 2026

 Afghan Resettlement Programme arrivals